 Am I trying to get rid of all thoughts while I meditate?

 As long as you are a living, breathing, heart-pumping human, there is no such thing as ridding yourself of thought.
-Don’t fret, though; you can dramatically shift the way you interact with your thoughts through meditation.
+Don’t fret, though; you can dramatically shift how you interact with your thoughts through meditation.

 Mantra practice is a powerful way to steer your frantic mind to focus.
-It is through this directive that the mind is trained to support you rather than harm you.
+The mind is trained to support you through this directive rather than harm you.

 Meditation teaches the mind how to be more confident, compassionate, and loving, and this empowerment will change everything in your life.